lakejs/lake-docs/reference/editor.md

 ### event <Badge type="info" text="Read only" />

-An instance of the [EventEmitter](https://github.com/primus/eventemitter3) class.
+An instance of the [EventEmitter](https://github.com/primus/eventemitter3) class used to set up events.
+For more details, see the [Instance events](#instance-events).

 * Type: [EventEmitter](https://github.com/primus/eventemitter3)